matias-kovero/AWiB/README.md

 - [LAB 3: Business Automation Workflow](./3-Baw)
 - [LAB 4: Robotic Process Automation](./4-RPA)

-You may now test to application.
-**Go** to your chatbot and answer the questions.

 ## Summary
 - [LAB 5: Our system in action](./5-Summary)

+If you manage to finish all the labs, ask your instructor to help to run the hole solution together!